tensorpack/tensorpack/examples/ResNet/README.md

 ## cifar10-resnet.py

-Reproduce the results in paper "Deep Residual Learning for Image Recognition", [http://arxiv.org/abs/1512.03385](http://arxiv.org/abs/1512.03385) with the variants proposed in "Identity Mappings in Deep Residual Networks", [https://arxiv.org/abs/1603.05027](https://arxiv.org/abs/1603.05027) on CIFAR10.
+Reproduce pre-activation ResNet on CIFAR10.

 The train error shown here is a moving average of the error rate of each batch in training.
 The validation error here is computed on test set.